homoscribens/Paper-Introduction-JAIST2022/README.md

 If you have any comments or advices, do not hesitate to let us know! \
 We set a Discussion for your opinion.

-- **Close your the issue after you completed summrization!** \
-While you reading or summerizing a paper, keep opened the issue.
-After you are done with it, close the issue. \
-**For viewer**: Check the closed issues!
-Opened issues are still in progress.

 - **Do not forget to tag your issue!** \
 There will be various paper in this progect.
 Tag your paper so that everyone can indentify what kind of paper it is.